pit-ray/win-vind/how_to_contribute/index.md

 <hr>

 ## Contibute Procedure
 1. Make a discussion at <a href="https://github.com/pit-ray/win-vind/discussions">github.com/discussions</a> in order to prevent conflicts.
-In addition, post the what you will do, just in a few words.
+In addition, post the what you will do, just in a few words. (**Optional**)

 1. Clone the repository from <a href="https://github.com/pit-ray/win-vind">pit-ray/win-vind</a>.
 For example, you do a follow command.
 ```bash